Neo23x0/Raccine/README.md

 USE IT AT YOUR OWN RISK!

-You won't be able to run commands that use the blacklisted commands on a raccinated machine anymore until your apply the uninstall patch `raccine-reg-patch-uninstall.reg`.
+You won't be able to run commands that use the blacklisted commands on a raccinated machine anymore until you apply the uninstall patch `raccine-reg-patch-uninstall.reg`.
 This could break various backup solutions that run that specific command during their work.
-It will not only block that request but kills all processes in that tree including the backup solution and its invoking process.
+It will not only block that request but kill all processes in that tree including the backup solution and its invoking process.

 If you have a solid security monitoring that logs all process executions, you could check your logs to see if `vssadmin.exe delete shadows`, `vssadmin.exe resize shadowstorage ...` or the other blocked command lines are frequently or sporadically used for legitimate purposes in which case you should refrain from using Raccine.